ThomasTavernier/Improve-Crunchyroll/docs/en/description.md

  - Add fast backward/forward buttons
  - Add fast backward/forward shortcuts
  - Add video playback speed shortcuts
+ - Open header menu on hover option
+ - Add Picture-in-Picture button (no subtitles)
  - Each features can be turn on/off
  - Backup/reset settings

 New:
+ - Add integration options with MyAnimeList and AniList
-- Open header menu on hover option
+ - Maximize on double-click option
-- Add Picture-in-Picture button (no subtitles)

 Support new version of Crunchyroll.
 Feedbacks are welcomed!